-This unit must be assessed through practical demonstration on-the-job or in a simulated workplace environment.
+This unit may be assessed on or off the job.

 Three levels of performance denote level of competency required to perform a task.
 These levels do not relate to the NCTVET Qualification Framework.
 They relate to the seven areas of generic competency that underpin effective workplace practices.